Practice Essentials

 Background

 Pityriasis alba, a relatively common skin disorder in children and young adults, is characterized by the presence of ill-defined, scaly, faintly erythematous patches.
 These lesions eventually subside, leaving hypopigmented areas that then slowly return to normal pigmentation (see the images below).
-[1, 13] Lesions may progress through the following three clinical stages (see Clinical Presentation):
+[1, 11] Lesions may progress through the following three clinical stages (see Clinical Presentation):

-1. Papular (scaling) erythematous
+Papular (scaling) erythematous

-2. Papular (scaling) hypochromic
+Papular (scaling) hypochromic

-3. Smooth hypochromic
+Smooth hypochromic

-The duration of pityriasis alba varies from 1 month to 10 years, with most cases resolving over a period of several months to a year.
+The duration of pityriasis alba ranges from 1 month to 10 years, with most cases resolving over a period of several months to a year.
 [2] Diagnosis is made clinically, and treatment consists of skin care and education of a young patient’s parents about the benign nature of the disorder.
 Hydrocortisone may decrease erythema, scaling, and pruritus, if present.
 (See Prognosis, Workup, and Treatment.)

-Pityriasis alba, although a nonspecific finding, is commonly associated with atopic dermatitis.
+Pityriasis alba, though a nonspecific finding, is commonly associated with atopic dermatitis.
 The etiology of pityriasis alba is unknown, but xerosis that presents in individuals with atopic diathesis is an important element in the development of the disease.
 (See Pathophysiology and Etiology.)

 Extensive pityriasis alba

-Extensive pityriasis alba is believed to be a primary, acquired hypopigmentation observed in females aged 18-25 years of mixed ethnic origin; it is characterized by hypochromic, nonscaly macules developing on the back and abdomen, increasing in number and progressively coalescing over the whole trunk into larger patches surrounded by smaller, well-defined macules.
-Although the single skin lesions of extensive pityriasis alba do not differ substantially from those of pityriasis alba, consistent differences are as follows [14] :
+Extensive pityriasis alba is believed to be a primary, acquired hypopigmentation observed in females aged 18-25 years of mixed ethnic origin; it is characterized by hypochromic, nonscaly macules that develop on the back and abdomen, increasing in number and progressively coalescing over the whole trunk into larger patches surrounded by smaller, well-defined macules.
+Although the single skin lesions of extensive pityriasis alba do not differ substantially from those of pityriasis alba, consistent differences are as follows [12] :

-• A widespread and symmetrical involvement of the trunk by numerous round, nonscaly, hypomelanotic patches without a preceding inflammatory phase and chronic in duration (this is as opposed to face predominance, as found in pityriasis alba)
+A widespread and symmetrical involvement of the trunk by numerous round, nonscaly, hypomelanotic patches without a preceding inflammatory phase and chronic in duration (this is as opposed to face predominance, as found in pityriasis alba)

-• A decrease in epidermal melanin, as found on histologic examination; spongiosis is absent
+A decrease in epidermal melanin, as found on histologic examination; spongiosis is absent

-• No reported atopy, associated pathologies, or familial occurrences
+No reported atopy, associated pathologies, or familial occurrences

-• The age of occurrence and the sex ratio (female preponderance) differ from those of pityriasis alba
+The age of occurrence and the sex ratio (female preponderance) differ from those of pityriasis alba

-Widespread lesions of classical pityriasis alba can be observed in atopic dermatitis, but they should not be confused with those of extensive pityriasis alba
+Widespread lesions of classical pityriasis alba can be observed in atopic dermatitis, but they should not be confused with those of extensive pityriasis alba.

-Debate exists as to the validity of the term extensive pityriasis alba, which some believe to be a confusing misnomer applied to a pathoetiologically different entity.
+Debate exists as to the validity of the term extensive pityriasis alba, which some consider a confusing misnomer applied to a pathoetiologically different entity.
 Some authors believe that extensive pityriasis alba overlaps with another condition, described as "progressive and extensive hypomelanosis" in persons of mixed racial background and also reported as "progressive and confluent hypomelanosis of the melanodermic metis" or "creole dyschromia.”
 The alternate name of "progressive extensive hypomelanosis" has been proposed.
-[14]
+[12]

 Patient education

-Educate the parents about the benign, self-limited nature of pityriasis alba.
+It is important to educate the parents about the benign, self-limited nature of pityriasis alba.

 Pathophysiology